-How to Get Your Novel Published
+How to Write a Synopsis and Get Your Book Published

 There are five main avenues to getting published.
 The publishers like to call themselves all kinds of fancy names (especially if they’re trying to sell you a debatable service), but fundamentally they all fall into one of the following categories: self-published ebooks, vanity presses, print on demand (POD), and mainstream publishers.